rpianezza/Human-TE/documentation/other-documentation/investigation.md

 ![](investigation_files/figure-gfm/unnamed-chunk-5-2.png)<!-- -->

 Wow.
 We can conclude that at, least partially, our geographic pattern IS influenced by this.
-I can filter the PCR samples from both the datasets (around 100 in HGDP, 16 in SGDP).
+I can filter the PCR samples from both the data sets (152 in HGDP, 16 in SGDP).

 ``` r
 no_pcr <- read_tsv("/Volumes/Temp1/rpianezza/investigation/SGDP_no_PCR.tsv", col_names = c("url",   "md5",  "Data_collection", "Data_type", "Analysis_group", "Sample", "Population", "Data reuse policy")) %>% select(Sample)